 Google AdWords is the best known SEM PPC ad platform.
-As the name suggests, pay per click only charges you based on the click-throughs you receive to your site, so it’s a way of guaranteeing traffic to your website.
-However, remember that when you stop paying, your adverts stop being displayed.
+As the name suggests, pay per click only charges you based on the click-throughs you receive to your site, so it guarantees traffic to your website.
+However, remember that your adverts stop being displayed when you stop paying.

 You digital presence is a living thing, an ongoing process - it is never ever a job finished.
 It is important that you track the performance of your website on an ongoing basis and iterate to improve it.
 Small changes, such as adding a quote, changing the colour of a button or moving a call to action block higher up a page, can make significant improvements in conversions, so keep split testing and trying and tweaking to ensure continuous improvement.